Download Free Developer Marketing Playbook [2026]

 SaaS startups that lead with strong, developer-ready content build trust faster, reduce support load, and make adoption easier, laying the groundwork for all future advocacy and community efforts.

-1. What Is the Role of a Developer Advocate?
+1. What is the Role of a Developer Advocate?

 A Developer Advocate wears many hats.
 They write technical content, connect with developers in the community, speak at events, and bring valuable feedback back to the team.
 The role can look a little different depending on the company’s needs, but at its core, it’s about helping developers succeed with your product and making sure their voice is heard inside the company.

-2. When Is the Right Time To Hire a Developer Advocate?
+2. When is the Right Time To Hire a Developer Advocate?

 You can consider hiring one if you're an early-stage startup with strong funding and not facing tight budget constraints, since they can do multiple tasks - create content, build awareness, and represent your product publicly.
 Or, if you've moved beyond the early stage and built some traction, they can help you scale further by attracting more developers and strengthening community ties.